sozezzo/grav.client/README.md

 { response: 1548903405 }
 ```

-The `ParseContext` allows us to interchange different parsers as runtime:
+The `ParseContext` allows us to interchange different parsers at runtime:

 ```js
 const {